 This graph showcases swim training load values from workouts in the past 1,4 and 12 months.
 Each bar is a day, which may contain one or more activities.
 If no tracked activities occurred on a given day, then the score is blank that day.
 The colours of the bar are reflections of how the load changed in the last 7 days compared to the last 28 days.

 The red bars represent over 1.5 change in load (based on ACWTR).

 While the yellow bars represent change in load less than 0.8 or between 1.3 and 1.5.

 Finally, the green bars represent the optimal change in load, which is anything between 0.8 and 1.3.

 Training Load Over Time is a planning tool and a great visual for your ''load mountain'' (how you load and unload training).
 When making Readiness decisions, you should not make radical changes on the spot.
 It takes days for load to recover, so if you find yourself over or under-training, try small incremental changes to get back to the sweet spot.

 What impacts Readiness?

-2. Sleep.
-Aim for good quality and quantity of sleep.
+Educate your athletes on the importance of good quality and quantity of sleep.
 Sleep can help maximize muscle growth and improve performance.
 In addition, many essential bodily functions happen during sleep, including storing blood glucose as muscle glycogen and producing the human growth hormone to support muscle growth and recovery.